Garmin Fenix 5S Plus Review

-My understanding is that Garmin use a combination of DEM and 3D-GPS to get the ‘general picture’ of the elevation plot but overide that general picture with finer details from the barometric altimeterr.
-If you think about it a DEM cannot be accurate to the level of a square centimeter, there would be too much data as well as imprecision in the GNSS location.
+My understanding is that Garmin uses a combination of DEM and 3D-GPS to get the ‘general picture’ of the elevation plot but override that general picture with finer details from the barometric altimeter.
+If you think about it a DEM cannot be accurate to the level of a square centimetre, there would be too much data as well as imprecision in the GNSS location.
 The changes over, say, a metre will come from the barometer.
 This is a bit like Suunto’s FusedAlti…but potentially better because of the onboard map data.

 Below I have compared an elevation performance to a GPS-corrected altimetry profile that you can assume to be correct (yellow).
 I did NOT specifically calibrate the devices at the start for the current location, this explains the differing start heights.
 So we should get parallel lines…which we almost do.